wp-plugins/adaptive-images/readme.txt

 = Credits =

- - It was originally based on the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions/ but right, now it is a complete rewrite!
+ - The plugin was originally based on the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions/, but right, now it is a complete rewrite!
  - Both plugins, WP-Resolutions and this one, take ideas from the Adaptive Images http://adaptive-images.com/ adapted specifically for WordPress.